Effort seeks to help health systems improve health outcomes

-The Alzheimer’s Association announced today that it has launched a new health systems initiative in New York State and across the country aimed at facilitating and enhancing dementia care in the clinical setting.
-The Alzheimer’s Association is working to engage more than 300 health systems nationwide to offer proven solutions for improving health outcomes and more effectively managing the cost of care for people living with dementia.
+The Alzheimer’s Association® announced today that it has launched a new health systems initiative aimed at facilitating and enhancing dementia care in the clinical setting.
+The Alzheimer’s Association is working to engage more than 300 health systems across the country to offer proven solutions for improving health outcomes and more effectively managing the cost of care for people living with dementia.

 - Improve health outcomes – Facilitate timely and accurate diagnosis of Alzheimer’s and other dementias, improve care management, and prevent complications among older adults with comorbid conditions.